vernjan/owasp-juice-shop/level4.md

 Call `GET /the/devs/are/so/funny/they/hid/an/easter/egg/within/the/easter/egg`

+## Poison Null Byte (Improper Input Validation)
+_Bypass a security control with a Poison Null Byte to access a file not meant for your eyes._

+The solution is described in [Easter Egg](#easter-egg-broken-access-control) challenge (_this was not a standalone challenge until `v12.0.0`_).

 ## Reset Bender's Password (Broken Authentication)
 _Reset Bender's password via the Forgot Password mechanism with the original answer to his security question._